-For workers that need help with employment law problems, the Washington Lawyers’ Committee holds a Workers’ Rights Clinic where low-income workers can walk in without an appointment and have a one-on-one consultation with a trained Intake Volunteer who will provide legal advice and assistance with brief services, under the supervision of an experienced employment law attorney.
+For workers that need help with employment law problems, the Washington Lawyers’ Committee holds a Workers’ Rights Clinic where low-income workers can have one-on-one consultation with a trained Intake Volunteer who will provide legal advice and assistance with brief services, under the supervision of an experienced employment law attorney.

-At clinic workers do not speak directly with attorneys and workers are not usually referred to attorneys for representation.
-The WLC volunteers and staff are, however, usually able to help a worker at clinic by providing legal advice, assisting with writing a letter to or filing a complaint with the appropriate agency or their supervisor, and/or coaching the worker on the next steps to be taken in litigation.
-After clinic, each case is screened by an WLC attorney.
-In a small percentage of cases, the WLC is able to refer a worker to an attorney or to take a case for representation.
-If a worker’s case is selected for potential representation, the WLC will notify the worker.
+The Washington Lawyers’ Committee volunteers and staff are able to help a worker at the clinic by providing legal advice, assisting with writing a letter to or filing a complaint with the appropriate agency or their supervisor, and/or coaching the worker on the next steps to be taken in litigation.
+After the clinic, each case is screened by a Washington Lawyers’ Committee attorney.
+In a small percentage of cases, the Washington Lawyers’ Committee is able to refer a worker to an attorney or to take a case for representation.
+If a worker’s case is selected for potential representation, the Washington Lawyers’ Committee will notify the worker.